Alfresco/docs-alfresco/search-enterprise/latest/install/index.md

         SPRING_ACTIVEMQ_BROKERURL: nio://activemq:61616
 ```

-Alternativelly, you can use the all-in-one Docker Image for the Alfresco Elasticsearch Connector named `alfresco-elasticsearch-live-indexing` that includes every service:
+Alternatively, you can use the all-in-one Docker image for the Elasticsearch connector named `alfresco-elasticsearch-live-indexing` that includes every service:

 ```bash
 live-indexing: